 You will be staying in safe, clean and comfortable hotels with private bathrooms.
 Travelers 30 years of age and older will be assigned to a room with two single beds with another traveler, of the same gender, from your group or another group you are traveling with.
 Travelers 29 and under will be assigned to a room with two double beds, with two or three roommates of the same gender.
 Couples can request a room with one large bed for no additional fee, and individuals may request a room with one single bed for an additional fee.
 Contact your Faculty Group Leader to request roommates or to change your room type.
 Read more about rooms and roommates.

 Breakfast typically includes cereal, bread or rolls, jam, juice, coffee and tea.
 Lunch is your chance to make local culinary discoveries of your own.
 Everyone will have the same meal at dinner, which will be a mix of local specialties and authentic cuisine.
-Select dinners are included with the program, but you will be expected to pay for soft drinks and other beverages.
+Select dinners are included with the program.
 If you notify your Group Leader that you are vegetarian, vegan, or another dietary preference, your meals will be modified for the entire program.
 Please notify your Group Leader if you have other dietary restrictions and we will do our best to accommodate them.
 Read more about meals.